joedefen/crostini-kde-setup/README.md

     * Unlike **Kate**, **Geany** can be run with sudo (e.g., to edit system files with a GUI editor)
     * To run a sudo'ed GUI app, like, **Geany**, from Terminal, first run `xhost +` on a separate line.

-*Note: this script has been tested on Chromebook v88 through v96.*
+*Note: this script has been tested on Chromebook v88 through v98.*

 Again, **the KDE Plasma Desktop is not installed and cannot be installed satisfactorily** even though Discover offers the Desktop for installation.
-So, mostly stick to installing "Applications", per se, in Discover, not the Plasma Desktop or its Addons.
+So, you must mostly stick to installing "Applications", per se, in Discover, not the Plasma Desktop or its Addons.

 ---
 ### "Normal" Installation Instructions ###